DarthFeder/HelloWorld/README.md

 HelloWorld
 ==========

-Hello World in many a programming language.
+"Hello World!" in many a programming language.

-Feel free to add another language if it isn't here already.
+Feel free to add another language if it isn't here already or edit something if I done messed up.